 The story behind how Propercorn came to be is one that places family values at the forefront of its brand identity.
 The owner, Cassandra, tells a nostalgic story of how she and her father used to experiment with weird and wonderful popcorn recipes at the family home.

-Primarily targeted at millennials, VICE embrace the postmodernist culture of today’s younger generation by breaking the boundaries of conventional journalism and traditional etiquette.
-This makes VICE a daring alternative to mainstream media.
+Primarily targeted at millennials, VICE embrace the postmodernist culture of today’s younger generation by breaking the boundaries of conventional journalism and traditional etiquette with risqué stories.
+This makes VICE appear to be a daring alternative to mainstream media.

 SpaceX are planning some pretty extraordinary things for humanity in the future.
 Promising to emerge as the pioneers of interplanetary space travel, SpaceX aren’t short of ambition – and they’re said to be well on their way to surpassing their state counterpart NASA.